Written For ParentCircle Website new design update

 Not only do kids act embarrassingly at times, but also tend to say embarrassing things.
 Here's a look at some such things kids normally say and how you could manage the situation better.

-Swapna Sundari’s six-year-old marched up to an overweight gentleman at a grocery store and innocently enquired if he was pregnant with 'twin babies'.
+Swapna Sundari's six-year-old marched up to an overweight gentleman at a grocery store and innocently enquired if he was pregnant with twin babies.
 The young mother was torn between the urge to laugh and the wish to be swallowed by an alien.
 Like Sundari, pretty much every parent of a young child dreads the day his/her tender offspring will commit or utter a faux pas that would leave them and the hapless victims swimming in a sea of embarrassment.
-ParentCircle talks to four parents about the most embarrassing situations they’ve found themselves in, courtesy their children.
+ParentCircle talks to four parents about the most embarrassing situations they've found themselves in courtesy of their children.

 Here are three ways to help avoid such situations.

 The first step is to understand that your child is curious.
 He does not mean to be funny when he makes a remark about the pregnant man he sees in the store.
 The little one is just being curious and stretching his imagination.
 It's similar to him thinking that he can put on a cape and fly like superman!

 Now that you know why children sometimes ask embarrassing questions, getting angry or shouting at your child is definitely not the option!
 At the same time, rolling over in laughter is not the right way to address it.
 Cringing in embarrassment isn't going to help either.
 Unless you teach your child, he will just keep giving you many such risky moments!
 So, what do you do?
 Here are three ways to address the problem:

 I recommend that you start talking to your toddler about empathy.
 Research has proven that children as young as two can be taught to be sensitive to others.
 Ask your child to put himself in the other person's shoes.
 Storytelling is a great way to do this.